bogdan-pechounov/nested-comments/README.md

 # nested-comments

-See how GraphQL, Prisma and Next.js can be used together.
+See how GraphQL, Prisma and Next.js can be used together and experiment with Next 13 and cursor based pagination.

 # References